enaeher/blog/_posts/2013-10-22-bike-camping.md

 {% flickr_photo 10420754794 %}

-Monday morning there was time to use up the rest of the firewood and make some tea:
+Monday morning there was time to use up the rest of the firewood and make some tea.

 {% flickr_photo 10420793644 %}